-CLARENCE: You mean you rely onit, to help you know what you think and what you feel when there's no other way to know it?
+You mean you rely on it, to help you know what you think and what you feel when there's no other way to know it?

-U: Yeah, that's right.
+Yeah, that's right.
 That's just how it is.

-CLARENCE: Well, if that's the case I have to warn you.
+Well, if that's the case I have to warn you.
 Music is like a tree.
-When you climb all the way up into it, mr as high as you can go, there ain't no way to get back down.
+When you climb all the way up into it, as high as you can go, there ain't no way to get back down.

-BEAU: I don't want to get back down.
+I don't want to get back down.

-CLARENCE: Some men get up in that tree and get strung out.
+Some men get up in that tree and get strung out.
 The music leaves them and they just fall right out.

-BEAU: I have to play, Mr. Deal.
+I have to play, Mr. Deal.
 I have to.

-CLARENCE: Okay, okay, but let me tell you something else before you start thinking it's all gravy.
+Okay, okay, okay, but let me tell you something else before you start thinking it's all gravy.
 Everybody ain't wild about this music.
 Some people hate exactly what you love.
-They think it's the devil's own kim tune.
+They think it's the devil's own tune.
 Preach sermons against it even.
-But if you serie serious, and you look serious to me, you can't pay it no mind.
+But if you serious, and you look serious to me, you can't pay it no mind.

-BEAU: How could anybody hate it?
+How could anybody hate it?